 For the glaze (optional):

 - 1Combine all of the ingredients except the vanilla in a medium saucepan over medium heat, whisking until the sugar dissolves, and bring to a simmer.
 Continue to simmer until slightly syrupy, about 5 minutes.
 Remove from the heat, stir in the vanilla, and let cool to room temperature, about 20 minutes.

-- Rewhisk the glaze and drizzle it over the top of the cake (if the glaze seems too thin, add sifted powdered sugar by the tablespoon until it reaches the desired consistency).
+- 2Rewhisk the glaze and drizzle it over the top of the cake (if the glaze seems too thin, add sifted powdered sugar by the tablespoon until it reaches the desired consistency).
 Let sit until the glaze sets, about 30 minutes.
 Dust with powdered sugar just before serving.